Duration – 7 Days

 She sat there on the random hill tops.
 She danced on the songs unheard.
 She sang her heart out and ran in the middle of the road.
 She knew herself in and out, her weaknesses, desires in life and how immensely she can love, not a person but life for certain, for she had miles to go and things to learn and skills to acquire.
 She does not like being steady for she dwells in its comfort and gets succumbed to the boredom, so she runs away up the hills and down the beaches, into the forest and amidst the floating mists.
 She dreams all day long of leaving, leaving in the distant unknown roads and her craving mind never lets her settle to the time’s hurdy-gurdy.
 For she is free and feels free only and only when she travels and when she has numerous unending conversations with the wind.
 The other times are just fillers of her unhindered happiness so that she can return, return into the unknown again. #nomllers

 I have gone to Sikkim for the second time.
-My first experience here was a first solo trip in this gorgeous place.
+My first experience here was my first solo trip to this gorgeous place.
 This time, however, I went with Our Guest folks.
-They are some amazing, beautiful and down to Earth people I have met during my travels.
+They are amazing yet down to Earth locals of Sikkim that I, fortunately, met on my travel.

 To tell you the truth, I was not well during this trip.
-I was suffering through a high fever, severe headache and acute weakness.
-The way they took care of me made me feel so warm and humble.
-I once did not feel that I have been away from home.
-They were courteous, told us so many hidden facts of Sikkim (that I would very much like to share with you below), as well as gave us some of the best experiences.
+I had a high fever, severe headache and weakness.
+But the Our Guest folks were always on their toes to take care of me.
+They did let me feel that I am away from home.
+They were courteous, told us several hidden facts of Sikkim (that I would very much like to share with you below), as well as gave us some of the best experiences.

-I personally avoid group tours or planned tours per se, because I feel there is too much pressure on such kind of trips and it also limits you.
-But not with Our Guest.
-With them, I did not feel even once that I am on a group tour.
+I personally avoid group tours or a planned tour, because I feel group trips limit the experiences.
+But it was different with Our Guest.
 That was the beauty of their planning.
 They were friendly, cheerful and flexible with our every need.

-So the map below covers the route we took from Siliguri up to Gangtok and the hidden places around.
-This will help you in understanding the route a little better but again below is a detailed itinerary along with the accommodations in beautiful homestays.
+The map below covers the route we took from Siliguri up to Gangtok and from there towards the hidden places around.
+This will help you in understanding the route a little better.
+Below, you will also find a detailed itinerary along with the accommodations in beautiful homestays.

 How to Reach

-If you have time and budget is a constraint you can reach New Jalpaiguri Junction railway station (125 KMs) or Siliguri railway station (114 KMs).
+If you have time and budget is a constraint you can reach New Jalpaiguri Junction railway station or Siliguri railway station.
 Bookings for train tickets can be done on Indian Railways or on irctc.co.in website.